rabbitmq/rabbitmq-message-timestamp/README.md

 # RabbitMQ Message Timestamp Plugin #

-This plugin fills the `timestamp` property of a message as it enters RabbitMQ with the current timestamp value.
+This plugin fills the `timestamp` property of a message as it enters RabbitMQ with the current (server node) timestamp value.

 ## Supported RabbitMQ Versions ##